Academic Affiliations

 Research Profile

-Jude Fokwang, PhD, is Professor of Anthropology at Regis University, Denver and formerly Chair of the Department of Sociology, Anthropology & Criminology, 2021-2025.
-I have also taught in the Master's in Development Practice (MDP) Program since its inception in 2015.
-As an author and ethnographic filmmaker, my work has focused on Cameroon and South Africa, resulting in publications across a wide thematic areas, including Black and decolonizing epistemologies, associational life, citizenship, gender, traditional leadership and democratization, development and globalization, as well as contemporary African youth identities.
-My scholarship is united by the anthropological conviction that human beings everywhere are meaning-makers grounded in the steady desire to order their worlds and improve their livelihoods.
-Prior to joining Regis University, I held teaching positions in South Africa and Canada.
-I currently serve on the editorial advisory boards of the Nordic Journal of African Studies and AFRICA: Journal of the International African Institute, London, UK and previously on the editorial board of Anthropology Southern Africa (2014-2024).
+Alongside his publishing leadership, Dr. Fokwang is Professor Emeritus of Anthropology at Regis University, Denver, where he previously served as Chair of the Department of Sociology, Anthropology & Criminology (2021–2025) and taught in the Master's in Development Practice (MDP) Program from its inception in 2015 until 2024.
+An author and ethnographic filmmaker who has held teaching positions in South Africa and Canada, his research focuses primarily on Cameroon and South Africa.
+This fieldwork has resulted in publications across a wide thematic area, including African and decolonizing epistemologies, associational life, citizenship, gender, traditional leadership and democratization, development and globalization, as well as contemporary African youth identities.
+His scholarship is grounded in the anthropological conviction that human beings everywhere are meaning-makers, driven by a steady desire to order their worlds and improve their livelihoods.
+Actively engaged in the broader academic community, he currently serves on the editorial advisory boards of the Nordic Journal of African Studies and AFRICA: Journal of the International African Institute (London, UK), and previously served on the editorial board of Anthropology Southern Africa (2014–2024).

 Professional Affiliations